MemoICT/shyim.me/tips-and-tricks/extjs-less-than-3.md

 ## Use components from another backend application

-When you want to use components from an another application, you have to load first the App.
+When you want to use components from an another application, you have to load the App first.
 Otherwise the Ext.Loader cannot find the right controller to load the files.

 **Example for the Voucher Store**